zoekrauss/zoekrauss.github.io/_pages/research.md

 My master's work compiled more than 20 years of OBS network data from multiple deployments to create a long-term earthquake catalog for the Endeavour segment of the Juan de Fuca ridge, an intermediate-rate spreading ridge off the coast of the Pacific Northwest.

 This catalog suggests that the next extensional spreading event at the Endeavour segment will occur within the next 5 years.
-We are currently monitoring the ongoing seismicity [here](endeavour.ocean.washington.edu).
+We are currently monitoring the ongoing seismicity [here!](endeavour.ocean.washington.edu).

 I am working with scientists at Ocean Networks Canada to monitor activity at the Endeavour segment using the NEPTUNE cabled OBS network.